 Instructions

-- In a small bowl combine the finely chopped garlic with the oil and rosemary.
+- In a small bowl, combine the finely chopped garlic with the oil, rosemary, salt and pepper.

 - Coat the sides of the lamb chops with the garlic mixture.
 Cover with plastic wrap and let them marinate in the fridge for at least 30 minutes (up to 5 hours).

 - Preheat your skillet on high heat.
-Remove all seasoning from the lamb chops and season them with salt and pepper.
-Cook them for about 4 minutes on each side, or until your preferred doneness.
+Remove all the seasoning from the lamb chops (to prevent them from burning).
+Sear them for about four minutes on each side, or until your preferred doneness.

-- Remove from the skillet and garnish with rosemary.
-Serve them with your favorite sides.
+- Remove the chops from the skillet and garnish with rosemary.
+Serve with your favorite sides.

 Better than a tbone steak.
 It was was delicious.
 We cooked on the grill.